What's the Most Dangerous Computer Virus in the World?

 A computer virus gets its name from its ability to spread from one host to another with replication.
 Just as a flu virus cannot replicate without a host cell, a virus cannot reproduce unless it has a host file.

-To get a bit more technical, a computer virus is a malicious program or code designed to modify how a computer operates.
+To get a bit more technical, a computer virus is a malicious program or code designed to modify how a computer operates and it poses serious threat to cyber security & services.
 It is also written to reproduce from one computer to another.
 A virus starts its path by attaching itself to a legitimate document or program that provides macros support -- so it can deploy its code.
 As it replicates, a virus can induce disruptive damage by destroying data or corrupting files.

 How was the term “computer virus” coined?
 Well, on November 10, 1983, Lehigh University in Pennsylvania hosted a seminar where the attendees heard the term for the first time as it relates to computing.
 Naturally, it was off putting since at the time, the only virus they were seriously concerned about was the one that could cause AIDS.
 The digital world was barely established in the early 80s, so it didn’t make sense to most attendees.
 The first PC made its debut only two years earlier and the price did not make it feasible for everyone to own a personal PC outside of those who were technology enthusiasts and had the budget to buy one.